polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-local-storage.md

 Note that as values stored in local storage has not gone through the consensus mechanism among the network, so they are subject to manipulation of the node operator.

 In this how-to guide, we will first check from the storage, which acts as a cache, if the computed value exists.
-If the cached value is found, off-chain worker returns; else it will try to acquire a lock, perform the intensive computation, and save it to the storage/cache.
+If the cached value is found, offchain worker returns; else it will try to acquire a lock, perform the intensive computation, and save it to the storage/cache.

 ## Steps